18F/before-you-ship/_pages/ato/walkthrough.md

 Fill out the [System Security Plan (SSP)](../ssp/) and link from your project's [checklist](../checklist/) issue.
 The designated AO will conduct a quality assurance check on your materials.

-You should send materials to the AO as soon as the security boundary of the system is fixed and implemented.
-This is inherently a subjective judgement call.
+You should send materials to the Authorizing Official (AO) as soon as the security boundary of the system is fixed and implemented (i.e. none of the [categorization](../categorize) is changing).
+This is a judgement call.
 If your are uncertain as to your system's security boundary, you should consult with 18F Infrastructure early in your development process.
-If your system is providing novel or risky functions, or handling extremely sensitive data, you should also consult with 18F Infrastructure early, long before you start the risk management process.
+If your system is providing novel or risky functions, or handling extremely sensitive data, you should consult with 18F Infrastructure as early as possible.

 #### Signing an authorization